Merrokitsune/Ronstation-Rules/rulesdraft.md

 # Server Rules
 Welcome to Ronstation.
-This is a low-roleplay (LRP) server.
+This is a roleplay server.
 Be sure to join our discord: https://discord.gg/q9vm8tfxc9.

 # Core rules:
 These rules apply at all times, including between rounds.